AlexCo1d/Alex/200-Course & Project/UNNC-Project/Paper Manuscript.md

 ## Transfer Learning

-- To train our proposed Med-FAUNet model, we use transfer learning strategy that not only reduces the training time, but also solves the underfitting problem caused by insufficient data is presented.
-The basic idea and implementation of Transfer Learning in our proposed model is illustrated by #fig .
+- To train our proposed Med-FAUNet model, we leverage a transfer learning strategy that significantly reduces the training time and effectively addresses the underfitting problem caused by a lack of sufficient data.
+The fundamental concept and implementation of transfer learning within our model are illustrated in #fig .
-- More exactly, the pre-trained knowledge are partly applied in the Downsampling Stage as well as the Self-Attention Stage of our model.
-For the Downsampling Stage, we use the ResNetV 2 pre-trained weight trained on ImageNet, which contains 3 layers with 3,4,9 basic ResNetV 2 Blocks respectively.
-However, the aforementioned CBAM blocks embedded in ResNetV 2 block in the Downsampling Stage are not using pre-trained weight.
-As for the Self-Attention Stage, our proposed model has 16 ViT basic blocks, which are all pre-trained on ImageNet.
-Besides, the rest of the model is all trained directly.
+- To elaborate, the pre-trained knowledge is partially incorporated within the Downsampling Stage and the Self-Attention Stage of our model.
+For the Downsampling Stage, we utilize the ResNetV2 pre-trained weights acquired from ImageNet, which comprises 3 layers with 3, 4, and 9 basic ResNetV2 blocks, respectively.
+However, the integrated CBAM blocks within the ResNetV2 block of the Downsampling Stage do not utilize pre-trained weights.
+In contrast, within the Self-Attention Stage, our proposed model comprises 16 ViT basic blocks, all of which are pre-trained on ImageNet.
+Moreover, the remaining sections of the model are trained from scratch.

 ## Postprocessing